joanpablo/reactive_forms/README.md

 > Notice the use of ***ReactiveForm.of(context)*** to get access to the nearest **FormGroup** up the widget's tree.

-In the previous example we have separate the implementation of the *submit* button in a different widget.
+In the previous example we have separated the implementation of the *submit* button in a different widget.
 The reasons behind this is that we want to re-build the *submit* button each time the *validity* of the **FormGroup** changes.
 We don't want to rebuild the entire *Form*, but just the button.

 How is that possible?
 Well, the answer is in the expression: